WORKSHOPS

 Professional Biography:

+Prof. Thomas Fischer is Professor of Radiology and head of the interdisciplinary ultrasound center of the Radiology Department of Charité University Medicine in Berlin.
 Professor Fischer has worked in ultrasound clinical research over many years in close cooperation with other clinical disciplines such as Internal Medicine, Emergency Medicine, Surgery, Urology and Nephrology.
 He has published over 130 scientific papers and is a popular international speaker at congresses, workshops, and webinars.

 He has been working with Toshiba/Canon Ultrasound for more than 20 years and is deeply involved in the clinical evaluations of new developments from Canon Ultrasound Japan.